 \subsection{Expressivity of ParalESN}

-An ESN with linear recurrence and MLP readout and the ESP property is universal in the family of fading memory filters, and in particular it is as powerful as non-linear ESNs, that have the same property \citep{GRIGORYEVA2018495,grigoreyeva-universal-discrete2018} (see also Appendix~\ref{sec:appendix_definitions} for definitions on fading memory filters).
-We have stated the conditions for ParalESN to have the ESP property in Theorem~\ref{theo:esp}.
-We now show that an ParalESN is as expressive as a ESN with linear recurrence and any arbitrary transition matrix $\textbf{W}_{\text{h}}\in \mathbb{C}^{N_{\text{h}}\times N_{\text{h}}}$ and MLP readout. \begin{proposition} Consider an ESN with linear recurrence and a 1-layer MLP readout, defined by
+An ESN with linear recurrence, MLP readout, and the ESP is universal in the family of fading memory filters, and in particular, it is as expressive as non-linear ESNs that satisfy the same property \citep{grigoryeva2018echo,grigoryeva2018universal}.
+See Appendix~\ref{sec:appendix_definitions} for definitions on fading memory filters.
+Having established the conditions for ParalESN to have the ESP in Theorem~\ref{theo:esp}, we now show that ParalESN is as expressive as an ESN with linear recurrence and any arbitrary transition matrix $\textbf{W}_{\text{h}}\in \mathbb{C}^{N_{\text{h}}\times N_{\text{h}}}$ and MLP readout. \begin{proposition} Let \(\vect{W}_\mathrm{h}\) be a matrix with independent and identically distributed entries {\(w_{i,j}~\sim~p(w)\)}, where \(p(w)\) is a density [...]
+Consider an ESN with linear recurrence and a 1-layer MLP readout, defined by